GururajMunnalli/seaminaction/README.txt

    resources/*-ds.xml
    resources/glassfish-datasource.xml

-You update these files across the entire source tree using the location of the Seam in Action source code (the current directory) by running the command:
+You can update these files across the entire source tree using the location of the Seam in Action source code (the current directory) by running the command:

    ant rehome